 We may have been underwhelmed by the egg waffle starter and molecular xiao long bao but the set menu was very good.
-We went with the 3-course Lunch Set Menu for HKD 480++ but you can also go for the 8-course Lunch Chef’s Menu for HKD 730++.
+We went with the Lunch Set Menu which at the time cost HKD 480++.
+As of June 2018, it costs HKD 750++ while the Lunch Tasting Menu goes for HKD 900++.
 Follow the link to check out Bo Innovation’s lunch and dinner tasting menus.

 For the Lunch Set Menu, you have a choice of starter and main course and one dessert.
 There are several choices of starter and main course so we each went with a different one so we could sample as many as we could.

 Foie Gras — “Mui choy” caramel ice-cream, green apple, ginger bread